Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/form.md

 It is essential to indicate to the user, for a good understanding of the input screen, the required fields, the expected format, or errors made on fields.

-Remark: Once a label is associated to its related field, it will be vocalized during the focus on its input field.
-It is therefore necessary to hide the label from accessibility API to avoid double vocalization.

 **To be verified:**

 - Input fields must be linked to a label if it is visible, otherwise a `hint` is present.